-Boldon comes to Athens after spending the last three years of his head coaching career at Youngstown State.
-The Northeast Ohio native inherited a program which had posted a 0-30 record during the 2009-10 season and turned it into a Women's National Invitational Tournament (WNIT) participant at the end of the 2012-13 season, posting two double-digit win seasons and one 23-win campaign along the way.
+Boldon came to Athens after spending the previous three years of his head coaching career at Youngstown State.
+The Northeast Ohio native inherited a program which had posted an 0-30 record during the 2009-10 season and turned it into a Women's National Invitational Tournament (WNIT) participant at the end of the 2012-13 season, posting two double-digit win seasons and one 23-win campaign along the way.

 Youngstown State's 2012-13 season was arguably the program's best in 15 years and included a first-round victory in the WNIT.
-Boldon led the Penguins to a 23-10 mark (11-5 Horizon) last season en route to earning Horizon League Coach of the Year honors.
-In his three seasons of rebuilding Youngstown State, Boldon posted a 39-54 (.419) overall record in which included a 19-33 (.365) mark in league play.
-In six years as a head coach at both the NCAA and NAIA level, Boldon has gone 98-86 (.533).
+Boldon led the Penguins to a 23-10 mark (11-5 Horizon) en route to earning Horizon League Coach of the Year honors.
+In his three seasons of rebuilding Youngstown State, Boldon posted a 39-54 (.419) overall record which included a 19-33 (.365) mark in league play.
+In six years as a head coach at both the NCAA and NAIA level, Boldon has gone 107-107 (.500).

-Boldon came to Youngstown with an outstanding resume as a player and an impressive track record as a collegiate coach for 13 seasons.
+Boldon came to Youngstown with an outstanding resume as a player and an impressive track record as a collegiate coach.
 Prior to his time in Youngstown, Boldon spent three successful seasons as a collegiate head coach and 10 years as a college assistant.
 Five of those 10 years were at the Division I level, including two seasons at Akron.
 Two of the coaches he worked with - Jerry Scheve and Karl Smesko - have been voted national coaches of the year.